OWASP/www-policy/rules-of-procedure/leader-handbook.md

 Exceptions to the guidelines can be brought to the Staff for potential approval and tracking.

-### Additional Expense Policies
-A chapter is free to adopt any additional procedure for authorizing expenses as long as it is also authorized by the treasurer (or leader) and documented on the wiki with all other chapter specific policies.
-The treasurer (or leader) must, in addition to any bookkeeping required by local authorities, keep a list of expenses made.
-This list should be made public on the wiki with the budget.

 ### Reimbursement Process
-The recommended process for paying for chapter-related expenses is to pay for the expense out of pocket and submit the receipt through the OWASP reimbursement request form to get your money back.
-This is a standardized reimbursement procedure for OWASP.
-When your request is submitted, an authorization request will be sent to the appropriate chapter leaders for approval.
-You will not receive your reimbursement until the approval has been received.

-In case of doubt if an expense is in line with the OWASP principles, get advice from the Community Manager.

 ### Chapter Budgets
 Chapters do not hold their own money, it is held in trust for them by the OWASP Foundation.
 However Chapters can track their balances using the Chapter funding totals provided on the OWASP Funding page and write a budget for the use of funds where desired.
 However all chapters with more than $5,000 in their account by October 1st must submit a budget prior to November 1 for inclusion in the Foundation budget for the following calendar year.
 The budget should identify how they plan to spend the money in their account over the course of the next year.
 A future projection budget can be included as well for forecasted spending within the next 2 years.
 Unbudgeted funds may be diverted to other chapters, or Community Engagement Funding accounts if the chapter cannot be contacted or a budget is not received prior to January 1.